 The 10 Best Episodes of 'Mad Men'

-These are the essential episodes of Matthew Weiner's staple AMC series.
+These are the most essential episodes of Matthew Weiner's staple AMC series.

-Last month, the finale of Mad Men turned five years old.
-Though that's admittedly not that long ago, it's eons in the lifespan of television history.
-Matthew Weiner's AMC drama was a portrait of a different era that now feels like it's from a different era of its very medium.
-Mad Men is an artifact of the days just before the streaming boom, when you had to wait an entire week for a new episode with only an extremely vague log-line and an incomprehensible promo to keep you satiated.
+Mad Men was a portrait of a different era that now feels like it's from a different era of its very medium, television.
+Matthew Weiner's AMC drama is an artifact of the days just before the streaming boom, when you had to wait an entire week for a new episode with only an extremely vague logline and an incomprehensible promo to keep you satiated.

 That isn't to say that the series isn't extremely bingeable.
-It is, -- which is why it's so disheartening that it's disappearing from Netflix on June 10.
-Yes, that means you only have a couple days left to complete (or start) the saga of Don Draper (Jon Hamm) and the many faces of Sterling Cooper.
+It is, and is now available via Amazon Prime's Freevee.
+Yes, that means you can settle in with the saga of Don Draper (Jon Hamm) and the many faces of Sterling Cooper.
 Mad Men is a picture of mid-century white male malaise that at turns glorifies its chauvinistic hero and takes him down.
 It's as much the story of Elisabeth Moss' Peggy Olson's rise from secretary to creative force.

 Here, we've compiled 10 of the most essential episodes in case you need a crash course or just want to check in with the hits.